 Maybe they put all their instructions to you in writing and ask that you confirm everything you do in writing as well.
 They might follow up on deadlines a million times even before they arrive (and even though you meet them every time).
-They insist on reviewing/approving everything you do (much like the dependent boss above).
-Maybe they assume it's your fault when something goes wrong or ask “what did you do wrong?” instead of “let’s talk about what happened.”
+They insist on reviewing/approving everything you do (much like the dependent coworker above).
+Maybe they assume it's your fault when something goes wrong or ask, What did you do wrong? instead of, Let’s talk about what happened.

-This lack of trust may come from a level above them—perhaps your boss has a manager that exhibits similar behavior or gets disproportionately angry when projects fail.
+This lack of trust may come from a level above them—perhaps your coworker has a manager who exhibits similar behavior or gets disproportionately angry when projects fail.

 When things go well, give them a report as to why.
 Show them what role you played in the good work and how you plan to repeat that success again.
 This can help them build trust in you and represent you well if they have micromanaging superiors.

 When things go wrong, give them a plan for making it right.
 Show them that you see the error and have a plan to either correct it now or avoid the same mistake in the future.

 Read more: Office Politics?
 I’ll Work from Home, Thanks

 While meetings are an important tool for getting projects done in the workplace, control freaks don’t have effective meeting skills.
 Instead, they yell to make a point, bark orders at staff, talk on and on without involving the rest of the group, or shut down ideas immediately.

 As much as you want to roll your eyes at this behavior, don’t.
 One of the most effective ways to influence behavior change in a controlling coworker is to maintain a completely neutral response while they are talking, then report it when it crosses the line.

 Stay as neutral as possible.
 Giving emotionally charged feedback can prolong their endless monologue as it validates or feeds their rant.